MÂON FAIR

 More than just a fair, MAÔN Fair seeks to be a welcoming ground—a porous, sensitive space.
 “I have a position, and my position is that the artist is at the center, beyond their skin color or geographic origin.
 That is where ‘Neither Margins nor Center’ stands.
 It is first and foremost about the artist, their skill, and their message,” affirms Ôdewa.

-Neither Margin nor Center: A Bold Statement
+No Margin nor Center: A Bold Statement

 By choosing this title, MAÔN Fair declares its ambition: